 Shooting HDR images is a good option.
-If your camera doesn’t support HDR feature, then use Auto Exposure Bracketing and capture three or more images in multiple exposures.
-You can later merge these images using any photo editing tools like Photoshop.
+If your camera doesn’t support the HDR feature, then use Auto Exposure Bracketing and capture three or more images in multiple exposures.
+You can later merge these images using any photo editing tool like Photoshop.

 Use your tripod while doing exposure bracketing.
-Otherwise, you may face a photo-alignment problem when you take the images for HDR merge.
-You can try HDR imaging for your landscape shots.
+Otherwise, you may face a photo-alignment problem when you take the images for an HDR merge.

 13. Do Proper Research

-It is a good practice to do proper research of the place before visiting.
+It is a good practice to do proper research on the place before visiting.
 This will give you an idea of what you can expect over there.
 So, you can prepare yourself accordingly.